Hasti2020/CS-30-Final/Alpha_Testing.md

 - Dialogs (Make sure no grammar error, spelling mistakes, and on themed)
 - Format on the console for the battle
 - Power levels adjustments
+- Proper movement limits in the two maps
+- Now making the player have to choose everytime they enter a tile
+- Have the map update when they transition between the maps

 # Alpha Test Results!:
 - Stacking Maxima Potion ended up messing up the timer, the game does not